Belonging to the World

 this course is a mixture

-of video lessons, live Zoom calls, audio guided
+of video lessons, live Zoom calls with closed captioning available, audio guided

 meditations, written content, and downloadable